CCMS-UCSD/GNPSDocumentation/docs/tag_info.md

 # How to Contribute Tags to GNPS and Analyses Currently Supported

+Pardon our dust as this is documentation is a work in progress!
+We also welcome your contributions.

 ---

 ## Required Items and Summary of Steps for Contribution